-With more data comes the need for larger, more powerful computers, and whilst high-performance computing (HPC) was initially adopted by research scientists who needed to perform mathematical calculations, it is now emerging as the go-to platform for a wide range of industries, from seismic imaging to genomics and beyond.
+While high-performance computing (HPC) was initially adopted by research scientists who needed to perform mathematical calculations, it has become the go-to platform for a wide range of industries, from seismic imaging to genomics and beyond.
+The market growth in generative AI (2023 global market size USD 13.24 billion) and quantum computing (2023 global market size USD 1.21 billion) over the last few years has additionally increased demand for HPC solutions to cope with resource intensive workloads.

 What is HPC?